dvreeze/yaidom/docs/yaidom-tutorial.rst

 * Conclusion

 This tutorial is not a replacement for the yaidom API documentation.
-Most core features of the yaidom API are introduced in this tutorial, but for a more complete picture the API documentation should be consulted.
-The API documentation also has more depth than this tutorial (for example, w.r.t. generic "query API" types, or formal properties).
+Most core features of the yaidom API are introduced in this tutorial, but for a more complete overview the API documentation should be consulted.
+The API documentation also has more depth than this tutorial (for example, w.r.t. the use of generics in the "query API", and w.r.t. formally proven properties).

 .. _`Scala`: http://www.scala-lang.org
 .. _`Collections API`: http://www.scala-lang.org/docu/files/collections-api/collections.html